... oh, and no more security questionnaires ...

 Chris is a whiteboards and Legos kind of guy.
 Prior to working as Conveyor's Product Management lead, he co-founded a startup that helped consumers turn their personal data into cash for charity.
 His past lives include Lattice Data, Stanford’s MBA program, the Boston Consulting Group, and the Department of Justice.

-Christine lived a past life as a CPA from Texas who luckily discovered - through great mentorship and a big move to Denver - her love and passion for marketing and all things visual design and communication.
+Christine lived a past life as a CPA who luckily discovered her love and passion for marketing and all things visual design and communication.
 Prior to Conveyor, she helped two other startups get their marketing functions off the ground.
-Outside of work, Christine loves hiking/mountain trips with her husband & toddler, designing websites for small businesses, reading, Broadway musicals & reality tv, and lives for food & travel.
+Outside of work, Christine loves hanging out with her family, hiking, and lives for food & travel.

 David is a management consultant turned software dev.
 He founded the non-profit Time Auction, which allows people to bid volunteer hours for rewards money can’t buy.
 He enjoys reading what Bill Gates reads and playing sports where height matters.